cfpb/hmda-platform/docs/v2/README.md

 1. Make sure that [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed and configured for your system
 2. Make sure that [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is installed and configured.
 When properly installed, you should be able to do `minikube dashboard` to open up the `kubernetes` cluster dashboard in your browser.
 Make sure that
-`kubectl` is properly configured to point to `minikube` when working in local development mode.
+`kubectl` is properly configured to point to `minikube` when working in local development mode. `Minikube` should have a minimum of 6 GB of RAM to be able to run all the necessary containers for the `HMDA Platform`.
 3. Make sure that [Helm](https://helm.sh/) is installed, as well as Tiller, the server side component.
 4. Install the `Jenkins` Helm Chart, as follows: